-Article 1.1 - Applicability of the Teaching and Examination Regulations
+Article 1.1 - Applicability

-- 1. These Teaching and Examination Regulations apply to the teaching, examinations and final assessment of all Bachelor's degree programmes offered by the Faculty of Arts, hereinafter referred to as: the degree programme, for academic year 2020-2021, and to all students enrolled in this degree programme. - 2.
-The degree programme is provided by the Faculty of Arts of the University of Groningen, hereinafter referred to as: the Faculty. - 3.
-These Teaching and Examination Regulations also apply to students of other degree programmes, faculties or institutes of higher education, insofar as they follow course units in one of the degree programmes (including Minors) offered by the Faculty. - 4.
-Course units or Minors followed by students of the degree programme as referred to in Article 1.1.1 at other faculties or institutes of higher education are governed by the Teaching and Examination Regulations of that faculty or institute. - 5.
-In these Regulations the term 'degree programme' refers to the Bachelor's degree programme in which the student is enrolled.
-Each of the degree programmes listed below has an individual Part B, with provisions that only apply to that degree programme.
+- 1. These Teaching and Examination Regulations apply to the teaching, examinations and final assessment of all Bachelor's degree programmes in the Faculty of Arts, hereinafter referred to as the degree programme, for academic year 2021-2022, and to all students enrolled in this degree programme. - 2.
+The degree programme is provided by the Faculty of Arts of the University of Groningen, hereinafter referred to as the Faculty. - 3.
+These Teaching and Examination Regulations also apply to students of other degree programmes, faculties or educational institutes, insofar as they follow course units in one of the degree programmes (including Minors) offered by the Faculty. - 4.
+Course units or Minors followed by students of the degree programme as referred to in Article 1.1.1 at other faculties or institutes or higher education are governed by the Teaching and Examination Regulations of that faculty or institute. - 5.
+In these Regulations, the term 'the degree programme' refers to the Bachelor's degree programme in which the student is enrolled.
+Each of the degree programmes listed below has a separatePart B, with provisions that only apply to that degree programme.